Clayton State University

 The curriculum is also designed to challenge students and to open minds to new ways to think about business issues.
 Courses will include lectures, case discussions, current business issues, and team projects.
 Students will usually take two courses a semester including summer.

 By the end of their second semester, students will select a concentration.
 All students must have a concentration, and they may not mix courses from different concentrations.
 The concentrations include:

 International Business (IB)

 Sports and Entertainment Management (SEM)

-*For students having an undergraduate degree in business obtained less than 5 years ago, there will be 8 core courses of 3 hours each in the curriculum.
+*For students having an undergraduate degree in business obtained less than 5 years ago, there will be eight core courses of three credit hours each in the curriculum.

-Concept Courses: Students who did not major in business for their undergraduate degree (or if the undergraduate degree in business is more than 5 years old) will be required to take one or two concepts courses, depending on the need.
-The concept courses are 3 credits each and must be completed prior to beginning the MBA Program.
+Concept Courses: Students who did not major in business for their undergraduate degree (or if the undergraduate degree in business or classes are more than five years old) will be required to take one or two concepts courses, depending on the need.
+The concept courses are three credits each and must be completed prior to beginning the MBA Program.